Shannon Wilson: Education

 Wilson received her BFA in fashion design from the University of Victoria.

 Business

 In 2014, Wilson and her stepson JJ Wilson founded Kit and Ace, a luxury T-shirt retailer made with a proprietary cashmere blend.
 The first studio pop-up location opened in Vancouver in July of that year.

 Other activities

 In 2007, along with her husband, Chip Wilson, founder of Lululemon Athletica, she established imagine1day, a nonprofit organization committed to bringing primary education to 80 percent of children in Ethiopia by 2030.
 In 2012, the Wilson family donated $1.5 million to the Vancouver Biennale.
 The donation paid for a metal sculpture designed by Yue Minjun, titled A-maze-ing Laughter, which currently sits in Morton Park, Vancouver.

 In 2022, the Wilsons donated $100M to the BC Parks Foundation, the largest conservation donation in Canadian history, to protect and preserve British Columbia's ecosystem.

 In 2024, Wilson debuted her first art collection, Organic Formulas.

+Personal life

+In September 2026, Wilson announced that she would be divorcing her husband, Chip.